Do you remember old-style

 Advantages and disadvantages of OLEDs

 Photo: TVs, computer monitors, and mobile devices (laptops and tablets) are gradually becoming thinner thanks to OLED technology.
-Photo courtesy of LG Electronics published on Flickr in 2009 under a Creative Commons Licence.
+Photo courtesy of LG Electronics published on Flickr under a Creative Commons Licence.

 OLEDs are superior to LCDs in many ways.
 Their biggest advantage is that they're much